core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   leaf module-name {
     type yang:yang-identifier;
     description
-      "Name of the YANG module associated with this .sid file.";
+      "Name of the YANG module associated with this \".sid\" file.";
   }

   leaf module-revision {
     type revision-identifier;
     description
-      "Revision of the YANG module associated with this .sid file.
+      "Revision of the YANG module associated with this \".sid\" file.
        This leaf is not present if no revision statement is defined in the YANG module.";
+  }

+  leaf sid-file-version {
+    type sid-file-version-identifier;
+    description
+      "Version number of the \".sid\" file.
+Useful to distinguish \".sid\" files generated using different YANG module dependencies that might not be reflected in the YANG module revision.";
+  }

+  list dependencies-revisions {
+    key "module-name";

+    description
+      "Information about the revision of each YANG module that the module in 'module-name' includes used during the \".sid\" file generation.";

+    leaf module-name {
+      type yang:yang-identifier;
+      mandatory true;
+      description
+        "Name of the YANG module, dependency of 'module-name', for which revision information is provided.";
+    }
+    leaf module-revision {
+      type revision-identifier;
+      mandatory true;
+      description
+        "Revision of the YANG module, dependency of 'module-name', for which revision information is provided.";
+    }
   }

   list assigment-ranges {